Thinking about commissioning a new work?

 I am also available to provide composer workshops with your ensemble and/or community.
-I am able to talk about the commissioned work as well as the business of music and how I approach being an independent composer.
-I am also available to conduct the work – please see the “Conductor” section of my website for more information.
+I am able to talk about the commissioned work as well as the art of collaboration and the business of music.
+Please visit the Composer Residency page for more information.

 Is it affordable?

-Absolutely!
 Pricing is based on a project by project basis.
 The cost of the piece is based on size of ensemble and length of work.
-Payment plans are always available – what is most important to me is that we get to work together to create a unique new piece of music!
+Payment plans are always available – what is most important to me is that we get to collaborate on a new project.

 Get in touch!

-Contact me to discuss how we can make commissioning a new work an affordable and exciting process.
+Contact me to discuss how we can make collaborate on a new commission for you.

 Ensembles and individuals who have commissioned Jenni include: